cass-degrees/CASS-Degrees/README.md

 #### Risk Management
 Potential Risks of the project have been outlined and managed in our Risk Management Plan.
 The plan lists potential risks which may happen and provides strategies to avoid or solve them.

+These risks will be outlined by the Risk Identification committee and regularly updated as the project continues.

 Risk Management Plan can be found here: [Risk Management Plan](https://drive.google.com/open?id=1iUkYaQKMDL7mGSwdNpoIu-KCUZ1_6Yhwv1flvfUmHpU).

 #### Reflection